cowprotocol/docs/docs/cow-protocol/reference/contracts/periphery/eth_flow.md

 ### `EthFlowOrder.OnchainData`

-This struct is used to store the user intent in the Eth-flow contract:
+This struct contains the parts of a user intent that need to be stored on chain.

 ```solidity
 struct OnchainData {